graphql/graphiql/.changeset/lovely-glasses-cross.md

 ---
-'@graphiql/toolkit': patch
+'@graphiql/toolkit': minor
 ---

-add createLocalStorage util for custom storage namespace
+Add a new utility function `createLocalStorage` that creates a local storage with support for custom namespaces